nackdai/aten/docs/lint_and_format.md

 ### How to run pre-commit

-If you follow [Python development](python_development.md), the development environment is created in `.venv`.
+If we follow [Python development](python_development.md), the development environment is created in `.venv`.
-Thus, you need to activate it as described in [venv](python_development.md#venv).
+Thus, we need to activate it as described in [venv](python_development.md#venv).

-You can run pre-commit as follows:
+We can run pre-commit as follows:

 - **Linux**